General FAQs

 Technical Implementation FAQs

-The Cloud API architecture significantly simplifies the BSP’s operational and infrastructure requirements to integrate with WhatsApp Business Platform.
+The Cloud API architecture significantly simplifies the Solution Partner's operational and infrastructure requirements to integrate with WhatsApp Business Platform.
 First, it removes the infrastructure requirements to run Business API docker containers (CAPEX savings).
 Second, it obviates the need of operational responsibilities to manage the deployment (OPEX savings).
 For details, refer to the architecture diagram comparing the On-Premises and Cloud API deployments.

 As your on-premises performance depends heavily on your hardware, software, and connectivity to WhatsApp servers, if you wish to understand these differences, you can perform your own load tests on Cloud API as you might have done for your own on-premises installation.
 You can also refer to our performance comparison to understand more details around how the on-premise and Cloud APIs compare.